dzackgarza/Arizona-Winter-School-2019/Typeset/Day 1/Notes 5 Wickelgren.md

 $$

 where $\mathrm{Trace}_\text{Galois}$ comes from summing the conjugates.
 Note that we can do this because we can view $V$ as a vector space over either $k$ or $k(L)$, so we end up with a quadratic form over $k$.

+> Note: we have a well-defined map in the other direction, since these $GW$ groups